Lionsberg/old-lionsberg-wiki/Lionsberg Community Information/People/Jordan Nicholas Sukut.md

 After having my naivete shattered by confronting the corruption and injustice of the [[Old World]] and losing my [[Old Life]] in the process, I realized that the only thing I could ethically do next was to attempt to gather my friends and allies around the world to design and build a [[New]] one.

-I believe there this is entirely possible, and there is a very pragmatic and concrete [[The Way|Way]] we can do it.
+I believe this is entirely possible, and there is a very pragmatic and concrete [[The Way|Way]] we can do it.

 If we are going to pull this off, I need your help.
 And I would like to help you.
 Neither of us can succeed in isolation.